 The Spring 2019 James A Moffett Lecture was recorded by the Center for Human Values, and is available to watch online.

-Pictured: Cécile Laborde (left) at the 2019 James A Moffett Lecture in Ethics.
+Pictured: Cécile Laborde (left) with Professor Melinda Lane, Director of Princeton's Centre for Human Values at the 2019 James A Moffett Lecture in Ethics.